Car License Plate Registration Renewal Late Fees in North Carolina Causing Confusion

 Many Still Think Registration Expires on the 15th of the Following Month

-But many consumers are confused and still think that the registration expires on the grace period date, which on older registration cards was listed as the "expiration date."
-New registration cards were updated to reflect the actual expiration date, but many consumers haven't noticed the change and erroneously believe the registration expires on the 15th day of the month following the sticker date.
-So if you renewed your registration in the previous example, your sticker would still read as January (01/18) but your expiration date on your registration card will now read "1/31/18," which is the true expiration date.
+But many people are confused and still think that the registration expires on the grace period date, which on older registration cards was listed as the "expiration date."
+New registration cards were updated to reflect the actual expiration date, but many people erroneously believe the registration still expires on the 15th day of the month following the sticker date.
+You may still get a 15 day grace period, but you may be charged fees for the late renewal.

 If the vehicle registration has been expired for less than one month, a late fee of $15 will be charged.
 If the license plate sticker reads "01/18," you will be charged this fee if you renew during February.